| Written by Mark Buzinkay

 For a relatively small investment, manufacturing sites can be modernised to an industry 4.0 level and increase efficiency in a relatively short time compared to planning and raising a greenfield project.

 Driven by the technological demand for the Internet of Things (IoT), Radio-Frequency Identification (RFID) has evolved as a must-have tracking technology for companies that depend heavily on their assets.
 The ability to connect physical assets to data collection tools such as Asset Tracking Software has proved to be a real game changer.

 In the last twenty years, the worldwide usage of asset tracking solutions has peaked throughout the global industries.
 Manufacturing, logistics, retail, and healthcare sectors are maybe the most prominent among many others.
-The global asset tracking market share is estimated to be worth more than $35 billion by 2025.
+The global factory asset tracking market share is estimated to be worth more than $35 billion by 2025.